 2. Strong Artificial Preservatives

-Next: strong artificial preservatives or irritants.
-Ingredients like sodium lauryl sulfate (SLS) might create a nice foam, but they can irritate the delicate tissues in your mouth, especially if you already have dryness.
+Next: Strong artificial irritants.
+Ingredients like sodium lauryl sulfate (SLS) – a surfactant and foaming agent that creates that nice lather – can irritate the delicate tissues in your mouth, especially if you already have dryness.
 This irritation can make your mouth feel even more uncomfortable, defeating the purpose of using a dry mouth product.
-Instead, look for formulas that use gentle, natural preservatives—something a trusted supplier prioritizes when designing oral care products.
+Instead, look for formulas that use gentle, non-irritating ingredients—something a trusted supplier prioritizes when designing oral care products.

 3. High Levels of Sugar

-Finally: high levels of sugar or artificial sweeteners.
-While sugar-free might sound good, some artificial sweeteners, like sorbitol in large amounts, can have a mild drying effect.
-The best mouthwash for dry mouth will use small amounts of natural sweeteners, like stevia, or skip them altogether, focusing on moisture instead of sweetness.
+Finally: High levels of sugar, or certain artificial sweeteners in large amounts.
+High sugar content can feed harmful oral bacteria and disrupt the mouth’s natural balance, which is extra tough for dry-mouth users.
+Even with sugar-free options, some artificial sweeteners – like sorbitol in high concentrations – can have a mild drying effect.
+The best mouthwash for dry mouth will either use small amounts of natural sweeteners such as stevia or skip sweeteners altogether, focusing on boosting moisture rather than adding sweetness.

 II.
 3 Must-Have Ingredients in the Best Mouthwash for Dry Mouth